sheelendra-scripts/sheelendra-scripts/README.md

 - IoT platforms and edge intelligence
 - Hardware design, PCB layout, and bring-up
 - AI/ML integration for signal and decision systems
+- Frontend systems engineering for monitoring and control interfaces
+- Backend services and data pipelines for IoT systems

 ---